WuerthPhoenix/tornado/src/collector/json/doc/README.md

 # JSON Collectors

-Collectors that receive an input in JSON and unmarshall it into an internal Event struct.
+These are Collectors that receive an input in JSON and unmarshall it into an internal Event struct.

 There are currently two available implementations:
-1. the _JsonEventCollector_
+1. The _JsonEventCollector_
-1. the _JsonPayloadCollector_
+1. The _JsonPayloadCollector_

 ## JsonEventCollector

 The _JsonEventCollector_ expects to receive a valid JSON representation of a Tornado Event as input.
 It is used internally by Tornado to unmarshall Events received, for example, from a TCP or UDS socket.

-The JSON input format should respect the Event structure.
+The JSON input format should respect the Event structure, for example:

-E.g.:
 ```json
 {
   "type": "email",